hlavnjak/lesynth-fourier/README.md

 LeSynth features a modular architecture with clear separation of concerns:

 - **Audio Engine**: Real-time synthesis with background buffer computation
-- **Parameter System**: Thread-safe parameter management with 32 harmonics
+- **Parameter System**: Thread-safe parameter management with 64 harmonics, each supporting independent amplitude and phase curve modulation over time
+- **Curve Modulation**: Each harmonic's amplitude and phase can be modified across time buckets/periods using:
+  - **Constant curves**: Static values with optional Wobble sine modulation
+  - **Sine curves**: Sinusoidal modulation with customizable amplitude and frequency, plus Wobble enhancement
+  - **Wobble component**: Additional sine-based modulation that can be applied to both curve types for complex harmonic evolution
-- **GUI System**: Interactive interface with real-time plotting
+- **GUI System**: Interactive interface with real-time plotting of time-varying harmonic curves
 - **Voice Management**: Polyphonic voice allocation with fade in/out

 ## Development